Form W-2

-Form W-2 (officially, the "Wage and Tax Statement") is an Internal Revenue Service (IRS) tax form used in the United States to report wages paid to employees and the taxes withheld from them.
-Employers must complete a Form W-2 for each employee to whom they pay a salary, wage, or other compensation as part of the employment relationship.
-An employer must mail out the Form W-2 to employees on or before January 31.
-This deadline gives these taxpayers about 2 months to prepare their returns before the April 15 income tax due date.
-The form is also used to report FICA taxes to the Social Security Administration.
-The Form W-2, along with Form W-3, generally must be filed by the employer with the Social Security Administration by the end of February.
-Relevant amounts on Form W-2 are reported by the Social Security Administration to the Internal Revenue Service.
-In territories, the W-2 is issued with a two letter code indicating which territory, such as W-2GU for Guam.
-If corrections are made, it can be done on a W-2c.
+Form W-2, officially titled the "Wage and Tax Statement", is an Internal Revenue Service (IRS) tax form used in the United States to report wages paid to employees and the federal taxes withheld from their pay.
+Employers are required to complete a Form W-2 for each employee who receives salary, wages, or other compensation in the context of an employment relationship.

+Form W-2 must be provided to employees by January 31 of the year following the tax year reported, giving individuals sufficient time to prepare their income tax returns before the standard April 15 deadline.
+The form is also used to report FICA taxes to the Social Security Administration (SSA).
+Employers are generally required to file Form W-2, along with Form W-3, with the SSA by the end of February.

+The SSA transmits relevant Form W-2 data to the Internal Revenue Service for tax compliance purposes.
+In U.S. territories, the form includes a two-letter territory code, such as W-2GU for Guam.
+If corrections are needed, employers may file Form W-2c.

+The use of the form has led to the phrase "W-2 employees" to refer to those who receive Form W-2, in contrast to independent contractors and other "1099 workers" whose income is instead reported on Form 1099.

 Significance for employee's tax return

 Form W-2 includes wage and salary information as well as federal, state, and other taxes that were withheld.
 This information is used by the employee when they complete their individual tax return using Form 1040.

-An employer must mail out the Form W-2 to employees on or before January 31.
-This deadline gives these taxpayers about 2 months to prepare their returns before the April 15 income tax due date.

 When an employee prepares their individual tax return for a tax year, the withholding amount from Form W-2 is subtracted from the tax due.
 It is possible to receive a refund from the IRS if more income was withheld than necessary.

-Since the IRS receives a copy of the W-2 from the employer, if the amount reported on the W-2 does not match the amount reported on Form 1040, the IRS may get suspicious.
+Since the IRS receives a copy of the W-2 from the employer, if the amount reported on the W-2 does not match the amount reported on Form 1040, the IRS will note the discrepancy and may reject the form.
 In addition, if an individual does not pay the required amount of taxes, the IRS will also know this.
 In this way, the IRS uses Form W-2 as a way to track an employee's tax liability, and the form has come to be seen as a formal proof of income.
-The Social Security Administration, court proceedings, and applications for federal financial aid for college may all use Form W-2 as proof of income.
+The Social Security Administration, court proceedings, and applications for federal financial aid for college all use Form W-2 as proof of income.

-The employee receives three copies of Form W-2: one for the record, one for the federal tax return, and one for the state tax return.
+The employee receives three paper copies of Form W-2: one as a personal record, one for the federal tax return filing, and one for the state tax return filing.
 Form W-2 must be attached to one's individual tax return; this is to substantiate claims of withholding.

-Employees are required to report their wage, salary, and tip income even if they don't receive a Form W-2 for it.
+Employees are required to report their wage, salary, and tip income even if they don't receive a Form W-2 for this income.